tgcfoss/zephyr/boards/st/stm32h757i_eval/doc/index.rst

 |           |            | st_b_lcd40_dsi1_mb1166              |
 +-----------+------------+-------------------------------------+

-(*) From UM2411 Rev 4:
-   With the default setting, the Ethernet feature is not working because of a conflict between ETH_MDC and SAI4_D1 of the MEMs digital microphone.
-   Make sure you have SB8 closed and SB21 open to get Ethernet working.

 Other hardware features are not yet supported on Zephyr porting.

 The default configuration per core can be found in the defconfig files:
-:zephyr_file:`boards/st/stm32h747i_disco/stm32h747i_disco_stm32h747xx_m7_defconfig` and
+:zephyr_file:`boards/st/stm32h757i_eval/stm32h757i_eval_stm32h757xx_m7_defconfig` and
-:zephyr_file:`boards/st/stm32h747i_disco/stm32h747i_disco_stm32h747xx_m4_defconfig`
+:zephyr_file:`boards/st/stm32h757i_eval/stm32h757i_eval_stm32h757xx_m4_defconfig`

 Pin Mapping
 ===========

-STM32H747I Discovery kit has 9 GPIO controllers.
+STM32H757I Discovery kit has 9 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For more details please refer to `STM32H747I-DISCO website`_.
+For more details please refer to `STM32H757I-EVAL website`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------

 - UART_1 TX/RX : PA9/PA10 (ST-Link Virtual Port Com)
-- UART_8 TX/RX : PJ8/PJ9 (Arduino Serial)
-- SPI_5 NSS/SCK/MISO/MOSI : PK1/PK0/PJ11/PJ10 (Arduino SPI)
 - SDMMC_1 D0/D1/D2/D3/CK/CMD: PC8/PC9/PC10/PC11/PC12/PD2
-- LD1 : PI12
+- LD1 : PK3
-- LD2 : PI13
+- LD2 : PK4
-- LD3 : PI14
+- LD3 : PK5
-- LD4 : PI15
+- LD4 : PK6
-- W-UP : PC13
+- W-UP : PA0
-- J-CENTER : PK2
+- J-CENTER : PB0
-- J-DOWN : PK3
+- J-DOWN : PB1
-- J-LEFT : PK4
+- J-LEFT : PB2
-- J-RIGHT : PK5
+- J-RIGHT : PB3
-- J-UP : PK6
+- J-UP : PB4

 System Clock
 ============

-The STM32H747I System Clock can be driven by an internal or external oscillator, as well as by the main PLL clock.
+The STM32H757I System Clock can be driven by an internal or external oscillator, as well as by the main PLL clock.
 By default, the CPU1 (Cortex-M7) System clock is driven by the PLL clock at 400MHz, and the CPU2 (Cortex-M4) System clock is driven at 200MHz.
 PLL clock is feed by a 25MHz high speed external clock.